SiCP: Simultaneous Individual and Cooperative Perception for 3D Object Detection in Connected and Automated Vehicles: Experiments

 \subsection{Qualitative Evaluations}

-More qualitative results for individual perception are presented in Figure~\ref{fig:qal-ind}.
-Specifically, Figure~\ref{fig:qal-ind}~(a) showcases detection errors for F-Cooper, (b) illustrates errors for AttFuse, (c) displays errors for V2X-ViT, and (d) demonstrates errors of SiCP.
-The figure highlights instances of false positive and false negative detection results, attributed to incorrect feature extraction in existing cooperative solutions methods while attempting to address the individual perception task.
+More qualitative results for individual perception and cooperative perception are presented in both datasets, shown in Figure~\ref{fig:qal-opv2v} and Figure~\ref{fig:qal-v2v4real}.
+Specifically, (a) showcases detection errors for F-Cooper, (b) illustrates errors for V2X-ViT, (c) displays errors for CoBEVT, and (d) demonstrates errors of SiCP.
+Regarding individual perception, both figures highlights instances of false positive and false negative detection results, attributed to incorrect feature extraction in existing cooperative solutions methods while attempting to address the individual perception task.
 In contrast, the SiCP method incorporates both individual and cooperative perception during feature extraction, leading to more precise object detection results.

-Regarding cooperative perception, as depicted in Figure~\ref{fig:qal-cp}, our proposed SiCP model also exhibits significantly fewer false negative and false positive detection results in comparison to (a) F-Cooper, (b) AttFuse, and (c) V2X-ViT.
-Notably, we observe a higher incidence of false negative detections in cooperative perception, compared to the individual perception scenarios.
+Regarding cooperative perception, our SiCP model also exhibits significantly fewer false negative and false positive detection results in comparison to (a) F-Cooper, (b) V2X-ViT, and (c) CoBEVT.
+Notably, we observe a higher incidence of false negative detections in cooperative perception, compared to the individual perception.
 This is because any erroneous fusion can generate features that fail to indicate objects accurately, thereby causing false negatives.
 The superior performance of SiCP is attributed to DP-Net, which effectively fuses features and generates a more precise representation of objects within the feature maps.